2009 Iran poll protests trial: Complaints about access and rights

 According to journalist Borzou Daragahi, "only reporters with news organizations controlled by Ahmadinejad or his loyalists were granted access to the courtroom."

 Saleh Nikbakht, who represents some of the most prominent defendants, has complained of being sidelined from the trial.
 He told Radio Farda "I have repeatedly notified the judiciary that I have agreed to represent the defendants at their request, but I was never granted permission to see the detainees and I wasn't notified about today's trial. ...
 I first heard about the trial today at 11:30 a.m. on television.
 When I went there, the doors were closed and they did not let me in."

 The families of the detained have also complained about the lack of openness in the trial.
-According to the website Norooznews.ir in a letter to judiciary chief Sadegh Larijani they said "The lawyers are not even informed of where the hearings are held, nor have they studied the dossiers, ...
+According to the website Norooznews.ir in a letter to judiciary chief Sadiq Larijani they said "The lawyers are not even informed of where the hearings are held, nor have they studied the dossiers, ...
 We ask you, as Iran's top judge, to bring the ongoing judicial case back on the right track to keep the judiciary from losing more face."